Qkskqksq/whack-a-mole/README.md

 # Köstebeğe Vur |  Whack a Mole

 **Not: Akan süreyi değiştirmek isterseniz, hem html hem de js dosyası üstünden değiştirmeyi unutmayın !** <br/>
-**Note: If you wish, do not forget to change time on both js and html !**
+**Note: If you want, do not forget to change the time on both js and html files !**

 ## Fotoğraflar - Photos